antronerds/r2-tutorials/original/R2Tutorials.md

-Additional insight can be obtained transforming the data, in this case transform the data to logical values (none) set ‘graphtype’ on barplot and click on ‘redraw at the bottom of the screen.
+Additional insight can be obtained transforming the data, in this case transform the data to logical values (none) set ï¿½graphtypeï¿½ on barplot and click on ï¿½redraw at the bottom of the screen.